 The line-up was hand-picked by award-winning Sydney chef and restaurateur Mark Best who, in 2016, closed his fine-dining modern-European restaurant Marque after many years at the top of Sydney’s dining scene.
-He’s recruited Sydney-born now UK-based chef (and former Vogue food editor) Skye Gyngell, and Jessi Singh, who will bring his internationally heralded modern Indian food to Sydney later this month when he opens Don’t Tell Aunty.
+He’s recruited Sydney-born now UK-based chef (and former Vogue food editor) Skye Gyngell, and Jessi Singh (Horn Please); Babu Ji St Kilda and New York), who will bring his internationally heralded modern Indian food to Sydney later this month when he opens Don’t Tell Aunty.

 Another Aussie doing great things overseas is Louis Tikaram of super-popular E.P.
 Asian Eating House in West Hollywood, among others.

 They’ll be joined by big names from the Sydney scene such as Jesse McTavish (North Bondi Fish), Mat Lindsay (Ester), Clayton Wells (Automata), Palisa Anderson (Boon Cafe, Hamish Ingham (Banksii, Nelly Robinson (Nel.), and Ben Sears and Eun Hee An (Paper Bird).

 IMG is the event company presenting Taste of Sydney.
 “You can expect some interesting and unexpected collaborations producing one-off menus,” says its culinary director Kristy Austin.